dalygbarron/cat/README.md

     4 bytes: image width.
     4 bytes: image height.
 ```
+By the way, it is always written big endian whether that is what the system normally does or not.
+I think, or maybe it's
+small endian.
+I don't really know but it's consistent.

 ## invocation
 To use this from the commandline it should be something along the lines of: